3ricGvald3z/Kali-Linux-OSINT-VM-Setup-Script/README.md

 ## Features

 -   **Automated Installation:** Installs a large collection of OSINT tools without manual intervention.

+-   **Secure Execution:** Automatically switches from `root` to the standard user for installations that don't require elevated permissions.

 -   **Dependency Management:** Manages Python dependencies using isolated virtual environments for many tools to prevent conflicts.